jes5199/starloom/docs/cursor/lessons.md

    - Count blank columns to assign appropriate special quantity types
    - Handle both standard and custom-formatted CSV outputs

+## Testing Abstract Interfaces

+When testing abstract interfaces and their implementations:

+1. Mock external services:
+   - Use unittest.mock to avoid actual API calls
+   - Mock at the point where the external call happens (e.g., make_request method)
+   - Provide realistic mock responses from fixture files

+2. Test across dimensions:
+   - Test with different input formats (enum, string name, ID, etc.)
+   - Test with different time formats (current, julian date, datetime)
+   - Test error conditions (empty responses, invalid inputs)
+   - Test exact output values against expected results

+3. Organize fixture data:
+   - Keep fixture files in a logical directory structure (e.g., by response type)
+   - Use real API responses as fixtures when possible
+   - Document the source and purpose of each fixture file

+4. Be consistent with error expectations:
+   - Ensure expected exceptions match what the implementation throws
+   - Include specific error messages in the exception match pattern
+   - Use proper assertions to validate results

 ## Julian Date Calculations

 When working with Julian dates in astronomical calculations: